 The level of concern greatly increases when there are large amounts of active mold growth in your home.
-Large-scale mold problems are most likely to occur when there has been an on-going water leak, a flood, or very high levels of humidity in on-going water leak, a flood, or very high levels of numidity in the home.
+Large-scale mold problems are most likely to occur when there has been an on-going water leak, a flood, or very high levels of humidity in the home.
 Indoor mold growth may cause very high levels of airborne mold spores, which, in turn, may cause the spread of mold growth from the original source to other areas of the home where high moisture levels exist.
-Extensive mold growth can depend on the property and damage your home and belongings, such as carpets, sofas and cabinets.
+Extensive mold growth can damage your home and belongings, such as carpets, sofas and cabinets.
 In time, unchecked mold growth can cause damage to the structural elements in your home.
-While there is no practical way to eliminate all mold and mold spores in the indoor environment, keeping your home clean and dry can prevent extensive mold growth and its related damage.
+While there is no practical way to eliminate all mold and mold spores in the indeed. way to eliminate all mold and mold spores in the indoor environment, keeping your home clean and dry can prevent extensive mold growth and its related damage.